Notes on Differential Equations

 Table of Laplace transforms

 Manually computing Laplace transforms is very tedious and time-consuming.
-Therefore (link to a table of Laplace transforms on my website created using TeXmacs)
+Therefore, it is useful to consult a table of Laplace transforms.
+A full table is available here, but the essentials are as follows:

 Laplace transform for piecewise functions